-A light and refreshing slaw-like celery, cucumber and fennel salad with lots of fresh spring herbs served on a bed of creamy almond cheese spread.
+A light and refreshing slaw-like shaved celery salad with cucumber, fennel and lots of fresh spring herbs served on a bed of creamy almond cheese spread.

-This herby cucumber, celery and fennel salad is one I make often.
+This shaved celery salad with cucumber and fennel is one I make often.
 It’s clean, fresh taste embodies the lightness of springtime that I’ve been hungering for.

 Alone the ingredients sound more like an assortment for a vegetable platter than a salad, but shaved paper-thin and tossed with loads of fresh herbs, a bit of olive oil and a pinch of salt, they transform into something altogether different and more enticing than the sum of their parts.